What is Gardasil 9?

 - If you are breast/chestfeeding or plan to breast/chestfeed.
 For people with HIV in the United States, the Guideline recommends speaking with your health care provider to discuss options for feeding your baby.
 People with suppressed viral load have a less than 1% chance of transmitting HIV to their baby via their own milk.

 - Is taking or planning to take other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products.
 Gardasil 9 may affect the way other medicines or products work, and other medicines or products may affect how Gardasil 9 works.
 Ask your health care provider if there are interactions between Gardasil 9 and the medicines you take.

 Ask a health care provider about possible side effects from Gardasil 9.
 The health care provider will tell you what to do if the person receiving vaccines has side effects.

 A health care provider gives the Gardasil 9 vaccine.
 The vaccine is usually given in the upper-arm or thigh muscle.
 In people with HIV,with Gardasil 9 is usually given as a series of three vaccine shots over a 6-month period.
 Your health care provider will decide how many shots you or your child will need and when to get them.
 Read any printed information that your health care provider gives you about HPV vaccines.

 Where can I find more information about Gardasil 9?

-- Recommendations on the use of Gardasil 9 in people living with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.
+- Recommendations on the use of Gardasil 9 in people living with HIV, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Injection (suspension).
 The Patient Information section includes information for people receiving Gardasil 9.